blahosyl/task-manager-frontend/README.md

 I added confirmation notifications after a user successfully completes a CRUD operation, or presses the Cancel button on a CRUD form ([#29](https://github.com/blahosyl/task-manager-frontend/issues/29)).
 At the suggestion of my mentor, I used the `toastify` package, as it comes with push-style notifications out of the box.

 ##### No deletion of Users or Profiles

+##### Modal confirming task deletion

+Deleting a task can have dire consequences, so I added a modal to confirm that this is what the user really intended.

+Comments are not considered as important or time-consuming to create as tasks, so here I opted for convenience over caution, and let users delete comments without double-checking.

 ## Project Management | Agile Methodologies